-In this article looking at how much paternity pay you can get we will focus on statutory maternity pay while also appreciating there are other payment paths available.
+In this article looking at how much maternity pay you can get we will focus on statutory maternity pay while also appreciating there are other payment paths available.
 It is obviously very important to plan ahead with regards to your pregnancy and income during your maternity leave.
 The last thing you want is additional financial pressure as you approach your due date.

 The rules and regulations regarding statutory maternity pay are relatively straightforward, although in some cases it may be sensible to take advice.